codemagic-ci-cd/codemagic-docs/content/troubleshooting/accessing-builder-machine-via-ssh.md

 * You can access your project on the builder machine by running `cd $FCI_BUILD_DIR`
 * If you encounter an error during the build, a good way to get started is by digging into the build logs on Codemagic and rerunning the first failed command.
 * The command `printenv` prints all the environment variables exported during the build on Linux/macOS.
 Use `dir env:` on Windows to achieve the same in PowerShell.
-See [environment variables](../building/environment-variables/) for an explanation of read-only environment variables.
+See [environment variables](../building/environment-variables/) for an explanation of built-in environment variables.
 * The `sudo` command is available to execute any commands with root privileges on Linux/macOS.
 PowerShell on Windows machines is already running in privileged mode.
 * During an active SSH session, you can rerun the build with a different configuration right from the terminal.
 * Before terminating the connection, you may want to copy-paste the contents of the terminal window to keep a record of your actions on the builder machine.